shadowaxe99/crm_for_raising_capital_v2/docs/README.md

 - Added feature to generate investor report
 - Added feature to send investor report
 - Added feature to schedule investor report
-- Added feature to gently push back with context
+- Added negotiation capabilities inspired by 'The Art of the Deal'
 - Added print statements to confirm the update